jtgammon/PCF-on-Azure/PivotalCloudFoundryOnAzure.docx.md

 To create and manage Azure resources on the command line, we need to install the Azure CLI.

-1. Install and configure Azure CLI using the documentation that can be found **[HER**E](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/)
+1. Install and configure Azure CLI using the documentation that can be found [HERE](https://azure.microsoft.com/en-us/documentation/articles/xplat-cli-install/)

-**NOTE: **

  * It is suggested to run Azure CLI using Ubuntu Server 14.04 LTS or Windows 10.
  * If you are using Windows, it is suggested that you use **command line** but not PowerShell to run Azure CLI
 2. Configure Azure CLI
   Because the Azure Resource Manager mode is not enabled by default, use the following command to enable Azure CLI Resource Manager commands.
   > azure config mode arm

 3. Login